LeoManrique/leonardomanrique-angular/DEPLOYMENT.md

 ### Setting up Deployment User Permissions

-To avoid sudo password prompts, set up the deployment user with proper permissions:
+To avoid permission errors, set up the deployment user with proper permissions:

 ```bash
 # SSH into your server